One of the most often-reported parameters about a waterfall is its height.

 In this example, I chose Yosemite Falls.
 I traced Yosemite Creek from around the top of the falls all the way down to its base.
 At the bottom of the screen, Topo! was able to build a profile for me and show that the waterfall is roughly 2500ft tall (corroborating the 2425ft claim).
 However, if this profile feature isn’t available, you’ll have to manually read the contour lines (there are numbers representing elevation for each line) and do the subtraction and judgment call manually.

-The big downside to this method (besides the availability of topo maps for the region of interest) is that you don't have the information gained from being in the field.
-Sometimes it's hard to tell where one waterfall begins and where one ends simply by looking at a topo map.
+The big downside to this method (besides the availability of topo maps for the region of interest) is that you don’t have the information gained from being in the field.
+We’ll get into these complications shortly.

 Nonetheless, like the lazy persons method stated above, the topo method is pretty effective in getting a good ballpark estimate of a particular waterfall.